Kachinland News conducted a phone interview with Col. Nhpang Naw Bu, head of KIO Information Department, on April 24, 2018.

 2. To prevent the flow of KIO revenue.

-3. To distance the KIO from the public that supports it.
+3. To distance the KIO from its public support.

 KLN: What is the current war situation around Awnglawt in the Brigade 2 area, and the IDP situation there?

 Col. NNB: Implications of the Awnglawt 2nd Brigade situation:

 1. Battles will continue to intensify.
 Whether it is the BA or the KIA that makes the move, full scale battles are likely to occur, so this area is virtually a combat zone now.

 2. There are currently over 2,000 IDPs.
 Some are trapped in Danai, and some in the forest.
 The government has said it is now safe to return home, but the villagers are afraid to return as BA troops are occupying the village, and they are afraid they would be subjected to checks and other acts of intimidation.
 They are concerned they might be made to serve as guides or human shields.
 It is learned that on April 23, 2 Awnglawt IDPs were shot and killed, while 3 others were injured and 2 remain missing.